Employee Engagement Drives Profits

 The term "Employee Engagement" describes the activities and processes employers use to keep employees interested in their work.
-Performance reviews and goal-setting are an area of employee engagement where businesses can expect large returns in both employee productivity and company profitability.
+Performance goals for employees are an area of employee engagement where businesses can expect large returns in both employee productivity and company profitability.

 Most businesses wouldn’t be where they are today without setting goals or reviewing performance of the company and its employees.
 Goal-setting and performance reviews create a solid foundation for company growth and success.
 Performance reviews enhance employee engagement, and according to recent studies, companies with a highly engaged workforce experience 21 percent higher profitability.
 As strategies to improve employee engagement continue to keep HR and business leaders up at night it's important to understand the factors that contribute to employee engagement.
 According to Forbes, the five elements that drive engagement are: